-Tooth Discoloration: Causes and Treatment of Yellow Teeth and Staining
+Tooth Discoloration: Causes and Treatment of Stained Teeth

 Types of Discoloration

-Tooth discoloration falls into two main types: extrinsic and intrinsic discoloration.
+Tooth discoloration falls into two main types: extrinsic and intrinsic.

 - Extrinsic discoloration occurs in the outer layer of the tooth, called the enamel; enamel stains can range from white streaks to yellow tints or brown spots and pits.